AviatrixSystems/Docs/HowTos/controller_backup.rst

 .. important::

-  If you choose to migrate your controller using backup and then restoring to a new controller, you must reset the IP address of your newly launched controller in CoPilot before shutting dow your old CoPilot.
-Reset the IP address of your newly launched controller in CoPilot > Settings > Configuration > Reset Controller IP button.
+  If you choose to migrate your Controller using backup and then restoring to a new Controller, you must reset the IP address of your newly launched Controller in CoPilot before shutting dow your old CoPilot.
+Reset the IP address of your newly launched Controller in CoPilot > Settings > Configuration > click **Reset Controller IP**.
 If you fail to do so, you may be locked out of your CoPilot after the migration.

-How to backup configuration with AWS encrypted storage
+How to Backup configuration with AWS Encrypted Storage
 ------------------------------------------------------

 AWS S3 allows uploaded backup files to be encrypted in the server side for more secure storage.
 The encryption is all done in the AWS S3 server side.
 This server side secure storage is in addition to the already encrypted Aviatrix Controller backups.